Daily Encouragement Net - Encourage one another daily (Hebrews 3:13)

 By Stephen C. Weber

 I got my first dog on my ninth birthday.
 To this day I don’t recall why I named her Suzy, which sure isn’t a common name for dogs.
 She was just a light brown mutt from the dog pound but she became a memorable part of my childhood.
 Back in the early sixties we played outside a lot and our dogs always ran with us.
 My friends and I played ball, built forts, went down to the creek to catch crawdads, skinny-dipped in the farm ponds and all sorts of healthy boy’s play.
-We didn’t have video games in those days!
+We didn’t have video games in those days let alone having our heads staring down into an electronic device!

-Growing up in the small town of Belton, Missouri we walked or rode our bikes to about everywhere and I don’t think Mom worried about us too much.
-I specifically recall that Suzy would run along with me to Boy Scout meetings.
-One night I got a ride home with a friend’s dad and forgot all about her.
-When I got home I couldn’t find her.
-The next day we drove around looking for her and went to the church that our scout troop met in.
-There was my dog Suzy, still waiting patiently by the very door I had gone to the meeting in the night before.
-That was a good lesson on faithfulness.
+One night I got a ride home with a friend’s dad.
+I don't recall the specifics but I apparently forgot all about her until the next morning.
+The next day we drove to the church that our scout troop met in.
+There was my dog Suzy, still waiting patiently by the very door I had gone in for the meeting the night before!
+That was a good lesson on holding on and faithfulness.

 Suzy was spayed so she never had puppies but she sure had her dog friends.
 Her best friend was Pumpkin, my best friend Dave’s dog.
 I think it’s neat that dogs have friends since I value friendships so much.
 I don’t know how Suzy and Pumpkin communicated but they sure liked to play together and with Dave and me.
 Dogs can teach you a lot about friendships.
 I don’t recall them ever not getting along.
 By the way, Dave is still my friend and we still reminisce together.